chloroken/eve-min/README.md

 # How It Works

 **EVE-min** is a script that you can run as a command to manipulate your EVE clients.
-The script does nothing on its own and must be provided flags to modify its behavior.
-This flexibility allows for custom or multiple setups depending on use case.
+The script does nothing on its own and must be provided flags to indicate which behavior or combination of behaviors you'd like to enact.
+The flags are as follows:

    - `"r"` refreshes active clients
       - This command creates a list of currently-logged-in clients